Our Reeling in the Years of Limerick GAA continues today as we go back to 2017 as the U21’s recorded another All-Ireland win.

 Adare lead for the first time after 20 minutes with 1-1 from Hugh Bourke helping them into a 1-4 to 0-6 lead.

-they lead 1-6 to 0-6 at the half but Iain Corbett’s goal shortly after the break had them level again.
+They led 1-6 to 0-6 at the half but Iain Corbett’s goal shortly after the break had them level again.

 Adare took the ascendancy once more to lead by three but four unanswered from Newcastle had the 2015 champions ahead 1-10 to 1-9 in ijnury time.